AdaCore/gtkada/docs/gtkada_ug/object_oriented.rst

          --  Install some custom style properties
          Install_Style_Property (Self, Gnew_Int (...));

-         --  Override some the inherited methods
+         --  Override some the inherited methods (how to draw the widget) Set_Default_Draw_Handler (Self, On_Draw'Access);

-         Set_Default_Draw_Handler (Self, On_Draw'Access);
+         --  Override the primitives to compute the widget size Set_Default_Get_Preferred_Width (Self, ...);
       end Class_Init;

       function Get_Type return GType is